acareaga/avy-stats/README.md

 first-tracks
 ============

-Weather, avalanche, and resort data for the snow community in a application that simplifies the user experience.
+Weather, avalanche, and resort data for the snow community in an iOS application that simplifies the user experience.